Scientology beliefs and practices: Rituals

-Splinter groups: Independents, Miscavige's RTC, and "Squirreling"
+Splinter groups: independents, Miscavige's RTC, and squirreling

-While "Scientology" generally refers to the David Miscavige-led Church of Scientology, many other groups practice Scientology.
-These groups, collectively known as the Free Zone or as Independent Scientologists, consist of both former members of the official Church of Scientology, as well as entirely new members.
+While "Scientology" generally refers to the David Miscavige-led Church of Scientology, other groups are practicing Scientology.
+These groups, collectively known as the Free Zone or as Independent Scientologists, consist of both former members of the Church of Scientology and new followers of the movement.
 In 1965, a longtime Church member and "Doctor of Scientology" Jack Horner, dissatisfied with the Church's "ethics" program, developed Dianology.
-Bill Robertson, a former Sea Org member, was a primary instigator of the movement in the early 1980s.
+Bill Robertson, a former Sea Org member, was a primary instigator of the Free Zone in the early 1980s.
 The church labels these groups as "squirrels" in Scientology jargon and often subjects them to considerable legal and social pressure.

 On January 1, 1982, Miscavige established the Religious Technology Center (RTC).
-On November 11, 1982, the Free Zone was established by former top Scientologists in disagreement with RTC.
-The Free Zone Association was founded and registered under the laws of Germany, and believes that the Church of Scientology has departed from its original philosophy.

-The Advanced Ability Center was a breakaway organization from the Church of Scientology established by former Scientologist David Mayo after he left the Church in February 1983 – a time when most of Scientology's upper and middle management split with Miscavige's organization.
-David Mayo had been Hubbard's own auditor.
+Shortly thereafter, individuals began splintering off the Church of Scientology and forming groups in what they called the "Free Zone".
+Most notable was the ousting of David Mayo, Hubbard's own auditor and the highest-ranking technical officer in Scientology whom Hubbard had appointed successor guardian of Scientology's doctrines.
+After his removal, Mayo established the Advanced Ability Center, which became quite successful until it was bankrupted in 1986 by years of litigation and harassment from the Church of Scientology.

-More recently, high-profile defectors Mark Rathbun and Mike Rinder have represented and stood for the cause of Independent Scientologists wishing to practice Scientology outside of the Church.
+In the mid-2000s, high-profile defectors Mark Rathbun and Mike Rinder represented and stood for the cause of Independent Scientologists wishing to practice Scientology outside of the Church.

-Use of contracts

-The Church of Scientology requires that all members sign a legal waiver which covers their relationship with the Church of Scientology before engaging in Scientology services.